AaltoSciComp/teflon/README.md

-# Teflon: LD_PRELOAD to prevent manipulations of group sticky bit and gid
+# Teflon: LD_PRELOAD to prevent manipulations of setgid bit and gid

 This library uses LD_PRELOAD to override the chmod and chown family of functions, so that programs can not:
-- Change the sticky bit of files
+- Change the setgid bit of files
 - Change the group of files

-The purpose is usage on filesystems where quota is by groups, not by users, and use the group sticky bit to preserve the group of newly created files.
+The purpose is usage on filesystems where quota is by groups, not by users, and use the setgid bit to preserve the group of newly created files.

 This is still conceptual, and both the code and support scripts are